What is a Disability Advocate?

 Ans: It’s possible that there are no Advocates in your community.
 Even if there are, an individual advocate can only process a finite number of cases within a given period of time.
 As a result, it’s rarely necessary for our Advocate to depend exclusively upon general advertising to attract customers.
 This makes it possible for an Advocate to have less general visible while still enjoying maximum success.

 How much capital do I need?

-Ans: Because of our unique community based approach to marketing, most Advocates can start this service for less than $1500.
-Once your community becomes aware of your ability to serve their representational needs, your advocacy service will virtually grow of its own.
+Ans: Because of our unique community-based approach to marketing, most Advocates can start this service for less than $1500.
+Once your community becomes aware of your ability to serve their representational needs, your advocacy service will virtually grow on its own.

 Are there any additional fees?